nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Hotel staff requests to search for an empty room to accommodate patient.
+1. Hotel Staff requests to delete a task from a room.
-2. Covigent finds out empty room.
+2. Covigent deletes the task from the room.
-3. Covigent shows the empty room with lowest room number and displays success message.

 Use case ends.

 **Extensions**
 * 1a.
 Covigent realizes that the specified room does not exist.
      * 1a1.
 Covigent displays an error message.

  Use case ends.

  * 1b.
 Covigent realizes that the specified task does not exist.
      * 1b1.
 Covigent displays an error message.

  Use case ends.

 **Use case: UC12 Edit a task in a room**